awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

    1. In the **Resolves to** text box, enter the target IP address for the record, select your running instance, or configured load balancer\.
 When you select a running instance, the public IP address of that instance is automatically added\.
 **Note**
 We recommend that you attach a static IP to your Lightsail instance and then choose the static IP as the value that the record resolves to\.
 For more information, see [Create a static IP in Amazon Lightsail](lightsail-create-static-ip.md)\.
+**AAAA record**
+An AAAA record maps a domain, such as `example.com`, or a subdomain, such as `blog.example.com`, to a web server’s or instance’s IPv6 address, such as `2001:0db8:85a3:0000:0000:8a2e:0370:7334`\.
+Lightsail does not support static IPv6 addresses\.
+If you delete your Lightsail resource and create a new resource, or if you disable and reenable IPv6 on the same resource, you might need to update your AAAA record to reflect the latest IPv6 address for the resource\.

+   1. In the **Subdomain** text box, enter the target subdomain for the record, or enter an `@` symbol to define the apex of your domain\.

+   1. In the **Resolves to** text box, enter the target IPv6 address for the record, select your running instance, or configured load balancer\.
+When you select a running instance, the public IPv6 address of that instance is automatically added\.
 **Canonical name \(CNAME\) record**
 A CNAME record maps an alias or subdomain, such as `www.example.com`, to another domain, such as `example.com`, or another subdomain, such as `blog.example.com`\.